VidyaMS/IndustrialAI/README.md

 <a href="https://link.springer.com/article/10.1007/s41471-024-00204-3?">Unlocking the Potential of Predictive Maintenance for Intelligent Manufacturing: a Case Study On Potentials, Barriers, and Critical Success Factors</a>

 ## B] Sustainable Manufacturing:
+### Sustainability in manufacturing as a 'default' mode.

-a) Can every process of the product life cycle be made sustainable ?
-From the product design, manufacturing , delivery and the end of life ?
-Can we easily acquire the necessary data from the existing IT , OT systems for understanding the  existing level of sustainability and provide the visibility ?
-How can we then automate and improvise further to attain higher levels ?
+a)Can we easily acquire the necessary data from the existing IT , OT systems for understanding the  existing level of sustainability and provide the required visibility ?
+b)How can we then automate and optimize the process further?

+Data related to product sustainability - regarding material, design, manufacturing processes, distribution , usage etc lies in in different systems.
+There is a need to have a unified view of the data with contextuality.
+Technolgy such as digital twin plays an important role.
+The data unification can be virtual as in the case of Unified Name Space.

+<a href="https://www.mdpi.com/2071-1050/17/16/7316">A Review of Digital Twin Integration in Circular Manufacturing for Sustainable Industry Transition</a> Enabling sustainability in manufacturing with digital twin frameworks that deliver incremental value.

+<a href="https://link.springer.com/article/10.1007/s00170-022-09295-w"> A generic asset model for implementing product digital twins in smart remanufacturing </a> How can product digital twin  enable smarter remanufacturing .
+This paper provides a guideline of  building digital twin to mitigate some of the challenges.